-

 Are there any proposals for the reform of class actions or collective redress proceedings?
 If so, what are those proposals?

-There are no reform proposals with respect to either QCO Actions or SQCO Actions.
+There are still no specific reform proposals with respect to either QCO Actions or SQCO Actions.
+See our answer to question 30 for discussions towards future reforms.

 Japan: Class Actions